PeanutFIsh/PC-9000/README.md

 News
 ---
+   - A brand new computer will come out soon called the J-1XX series :
+      - Working on the J-100, which includes future updates for softwares
    - Here ya got some new software :
       - Xunil 1.0 released!
 Use it trought the BAS-9 Xunil Model 95
       - BAS-9 Model 95 released!